Harika-SVL/Monitoring/notes.md

 ### Fixing logstash issue with elastic cloud

-* We had issue with pipeline id. removed the pipeline field
+* We had issue with pipeline id, removed the pipeline field
 * Restarted all the services and executing requests from a script
 * So filebeat reads the logs and sends to logstash, logstash breaks the message into multiple fields and stores in elastic search with index name `apachelog-*`
 * Now create a data view from kibana